Education

 The SSAI programme in Emergency Critical Care is intended to be a self-sustaining, not-for-profit programme.
 The cost of participation in the programme amounts to:

-• Expenses for the exchange program are not included
+Expenses for the exchange programme are not included.

 Application deadline